-This module will introduce the most common clinical presentations of functional (non-organic) neurological symptoms, ranging from psychogenic movement disorders to non-epileptic attacks.
-The diagnosis of somatoform disorders will be explained with focus on the role of clinical examination and neuropsychiatric investigation in assisting the differential diagnosis between dissociation, factitious and malingering.
-Possible underlying mechanisms will be explained and available management options will be presented according to evidence levels.
+This module introduces the most common clinical presentations of functional (non-organic) neurological symptoms, encompassing psychogenic movement disorders and non-epileptic attacks.
+The diagnosis of somatoform disorders is explained with focus on the role of clinical examination and neuropsychiatric investigation in assisting the differential diagnosis between dissociation, factitious and malingering.
+Possible underlying mechanisms are covered and available management options are presented according to current evidence.

 By the end of the module you should be able to:

-Understand the differential diagnosis between somatoform disorders, dissociative disorders, factitious disorders and malingering
+- Understand the differential diagnosis between somatoform disorders, factitious disorders and malingering

 Module Attendance Required

 Academics involved in the delivery of this module

 Professor Andrea Cavanna - Consultant in Behavioural Neurology and Deputy Programme Lead Most lectures are from visiting consultants, professionals and researchers in the field.

 Stand Alone Course

 This module can also be taken as a stand-alone course if required.
 If taken as an individual module you will receive a certificate of attendance for CPD purposes.